DEFRA/ffc-development-guide/docs/getting-started/cicd.md

 1. Clean up build specific dynamic infrastructure
 1. `CUSTOM INJECTION`

-## Clean up steps
+#### Clean up steps

 Once a feature branch is deleted, the clean up process will automatically run to remove any dynamic infrastructure.

+> Teams should delete merged and defunct feature branches as soon as possible to avoid unnecessary resource usage and costs.

-## Continuous Delivery (CD)
+### Continuous Delivery (CD)

-Once a feature branch has been merged into the main branch, the CI pipeline will automatically run to package the assets and deploy the application to the Sandpit environment.
-Assuming the Sandpit deployment was successful, Jenkins will then trigger Azure DevOps to deploy the application to the higher environments.
+Once a feature branch has been merged into the main branch, the CI pipeline will automatically run to package the assets and then trigger Azure DevOps to deploy the application sequentially through the environments.

 ADO will deploy the application to the following environments once the previous environment has been successfully deployed to:

+- Sandpit 2 (automatic)
 - Development (automatic)
 - Test (requires approval from anyone in the team)
 - PreProduction (requires approval from anyone in the team)